gajus/brick/README.md

 * `$system` an instance of the system that produced the scope.
 * `$globals` variables shared across all views produced by the same instance of `System`.
+* Variables assigned to the view at the time of producing the view.

 ### Assigning Variables